Skip to main content

 User Bob

-User Bob is is associated with the Group A. He gets all the permissions from Group A. Bob's permissions looks like this:
+User Bob is associated with the Group A. He gets all the permissions from Group A. Bob's permissions looks like this:

 WhatPreview